-- Gym shirt supplied from the uniform shop or athletic department - Gym shorts navy shorts / solid black shorts >3" inseam(no design or color) /solid black leggings (no design or color) - Gym bag supplied from the uniform shop - Gym shoes any type of running shoe is acceptable but they must have non-marking soles - Track suits are available but are not required.
-If your student joins a sports team a track suit is mandatory for all team travel.
+- Gym shirt supplied from the uniform shop or athletic department - Gym shorts navy shorts / solid black shorts >3" inseam(no design or color) /solid black leggings (no design or color) - Gym bag supplied from the uniform shop - Gym shoes any type of running shoe is acceptable but they must have non-marking soles - Gym socks sport socks kept in the gym bag - Track pants are available but are not required.
+If your student joins a sports team a track pants are mandatory for all team travel.

-Senior Jewellery and Makeup
+Senior Jewelry and Makeup